eikonal-equation/Bayesian-Surveillance-Evasion/README.md

 * `episodes`;
 * `kn`:             the number of cells in each direction;
 * `gamma`:          the confidence level;
-* `nobs`:           the number of observers, corresponding to difference examples;
+* `nobs`:           the number of observers, corresponding to different examples;

 ## Visualizing output